• Summary

 4 services, the office for the prevention of domestic violence and the

-5 department of state, shall promulgate policies and procedures with
+5 secretary of state, shall promulgate policies and procedures with regard

-6 regard to training on the address confidentiality program pursuant to
+6 to training on the address confidentiality program pursuant to section

-7 section one hundred eight of this chapter which shall include, but not
+7 one hundred eight of this chapter which shall include, but not limited

 9 (i) training on the purpose and benefits of the address confidentiali-